JanoschKorell/janoschkorell.github.io/index.md

 ---

-### NLP - Pre-train Longformer with masked language modelling on german party speeches
+### NLP - Fine-tune pre-trained Longformer for classification party speeches

 - In a previous script, the longformer was trained on the German language and the type of language used in political speeches of the German parliament.